themefisher/educenter-hugo/content/english/course/course-3.md

 * Design business continuity
 * Design migration, integration, and disaster recovery
 * For everyone with prerequisites: Azure developers, experienced with application development on Azure, seeking to become a solutions architect

+### **Implementing** **an Azure Data Solution:** **3** **days**

+#### _prepares for the Microsoft_ _DP-200_ _Exam : Azure Data Engineer_ _Associate_

+In this course, the students will implement various data platform technologies into solutions that are in line with business and technical requirements including on-premises, cloud, and hybrid data scenarios incorporating both relational and No-SQL data.
+They will also learn how to process data using a range of technologies and languages for both streaming and batch data.

+The students will also explore how to implement data security including authentication, authorization, data policies and standards.
+They will also define and implement data solution monitoring for both the data storage and data processing activities.
+Finally, they will manage and troubleshoot Azure data solutions which includes the optimization and disaster recovery of big data, batch processing and stream- ing data solutions.

+* Introduction Azure for the Data Engineer
+* Working with Data Storage
+* Enabling Team Based Data Science with Azure Databricks
+* Building Globally Distributed Data- base with Azure Cosmos DB
+* Working with Relational Data Stores in the cloud
+* Performing Real-Time Analytics with Stream Analytics
+* Orchestrating Data Movement with Azure Data Factory
+* Securing Azure Data Platforms
+* Monitoring and Troubleshooting Data Storage and processing

+### **Designing** **an Azure Data Solution:** **2** **days**

+#### _prepares for Microsoft_ _DP-201_ _Exam : Azure Data Engineer_ _Associate_

+In this course, the students will design various data platform technologies into solutions that are in line with business and technical requirements.
+This can include on-premises, cloud, and hybrid data scenarios which incorporate relational, No-SQL or Data Warehouse data.
+They will also learn how to design process architectures using a range of technologies for both streaming and batch data.

+The students will also explore how to design data security including data access, data policies and standards.
+They will also design Azure data solutions which includes the optimization, availability and disaster recovery of big data, batch processing and streaming data solutions.

+* Architecture Considerations
+* Azure Batch Processing Reference Architectures
+* Azure Real-Time Reference Architectures
+* Security Design Considerations
+* Designing for Scale and Resiliency
+* Design for Efficiency and Operations